Misclassified as Sex Workers: The Struggle of Massage Therapists

 Massage therapists should also be aware of their rights under the Fair Credit Reporting Act (FCRA).
 The FCRA prohibits banks and other financial institutions from reporting inaccurate or incomplete information about consumers.
 If a massage therapist believes that they have been misclassified, they are advised to file a complaint with the Consumer Financial Protection Bureau (CFPB).

-However, there is little that the CFPB can do to help.
+Unfortunately, even when reports of unfair banking practices are filed, there is little that the CFPB can do to help.
 Banks are allowed, in-fact they are even required, to make reports and keep records of any activity that they view as suspicious.
 These reports are kept confidential under law, so massage therapists might not even know that they are being misclassified!
 Since these records are confidential, there is no way for massage therapists to be able to defend themselves.
 They can submit a complaint to the Office of the Comptroller of the Currency (OCC) and the CFPB, but these organizations can do nothing to help because the law allows banks to legally discriminate based on assumptions without any regard to factual evidence.
+Any bank can accuse an individual of fraud, even when there is no proof or evidence.
+There is no recourse for the unfairly accused.

 The CFPB has taken steps to address the misclassification of massage therapists.
 In 2016, the CFPB issued a guidance document advising banks and other financial institutions to take steps to avoid misclassifying massage therapists.
 The CFPB has also taken enforcement actions against banks that have misclassified massage therapists.